Overactive Pelvic Floor Muscles (PFM)

 How are overactive pelvic floor muscles treated?

-Our specialists here at Sydney Pelvic Clinic will first help you identify exactly which muscles are overactive and find out what’s causing the issue.
+Our physiotherapists here at Sydney Pelvic Clinic will perform a thorough pelvic floor examination to identify muscles that are overactive and help you understand the cause.